twoXes/awesome-structural-bioinformatics/README.md

 # Learning Molecular Informatics Artifically Deep

-An artificially deep look at Molecular Informatics.
-Only that which is necessary to get started doing cool $h1t.
+An artificially deep look at ML for Molecular Informatics.
+Only what is necessary to do cool $h1t.

 ![chemistry](chemistry.gif)